 Interact with audio Tables in this report on timbre transfer.
 You can compare a recorded whale song with a synthesized rendition of the same melody on an instrument like violin or trumpet.
 You can also record your own songs and explore their synthesized versions in W&B via this colab →

 Browse text samples from training data or generated output, dynamically group by relevant fields, and align your evaluation across model variants or experiment settings.
+Render text as Markdown or use visual diff mode to compare texts.
 Explore a simple character-based RNN for generating Shakespeare in this report →

 Browse and aggregate over videos logged during training to understand your models.
 Here is an early example using the SafeLife benchmark for RL agents seeking to minimize side effects →

 A report on splitting and preprocessing tabular data with version control and deduplication.